Is Stash a Scam Stash Invest rating

 Cash Management Features

-Stash Banking is provided through Stride Bank, and eligible deposits are FDIC insured.
-One of the most notable banking perks is the Stock-Back debit card.
+Stash Banking is provided through Stride Bank, and deposits are FDIC insured.
+With the bank account comes one of Stash’s more interesting cash-management tools: the stock-back debit card.

 is stash legit and safe